ethereum/ethereum-org-website/docs/foundation/index.md

 The [Ecosystem Support Program](https://ecosystem.support/) exists to provide both financial and non-financial support to projects and entities within the greater Ethereum community, in order to accelerate the growth of the ecosystem.
 The Ecosystem Support Program is an expansion of the original Ethereum Grants Program which mainly focused on financial support.

 Learn more about the Ecosystem Support Program, past grant recipients, and the grant application process at [ecosystem.support](https://ecosystem.support/).
-You can also view the [Ecosystem Support Program Blog](https://blog.ethereum.org/category/ecosystem-support-program/) for their latest news and announcements.
+You can also view the [Ecosystem Support Program Blog](https://blog.ethereum.org/category/ecosystem-support-program/) or follow [@EF_ESP](https://twitter.com/EF_ESP) for their latest news and announcements.

 ### Devcon